A comprehensive and printable list of foods to eat and avoid while following a candida diet.

 Hope this helps!

-Here are some general rules of thumb.
+Hi Melodie, Here are some general rules of thumb.
 Stick to no more than 1/2 cup berries per day.
 Beans and grains should enjoyed only a couple of times per week.
 And xylitol should also be limited to about 2 – 3 Tablespoons per day.
 Other than that, eat so that you are satisfied.
 It really depends on how active you are, your gender, height and weight.
 Usually people who follow a strict candida diet tend to lose weight.
 So if you are loosing too much weight, focus on healthy fats, nuts and seeds and protein.
-If you’re still trying to lose weight, reduce your grains and focus more on leafy green vegetables.
-Hope this helps!
+If you’re still trying… Read more »

 How are you feeling 4 weeks in?
 If you feel like symptoms are improving there is no need to start over.
 The reason it’s suggested to avoid cacao initially is because it is thought to be irritating to the gut, but if you are seeing improvement then keep doing what you’re doing!